 Spend the night at the Children's Museum of New Hampshire!

-Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and art activities, an evening snack, breakfast, a scouting patch and a Children's Museum of New Hampshire guest pass at a cost of $30 per Scout and $20 per adult chaperone.
+Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and/or art activities, an evening snack, breakfast, and a Children's Museum of New Hampshire guest pass at a cost of $30 per Scout and $20 per adult chaperone.

 Who can participate?

 Overnights are designed for children in grades 1 - 6 and their adult chaperones.
 Organized groups such as Girl Scouts and Boy Scouts can register for an overnight for their troop or den.
 Other youth organizations can participate if they meet the guidelines for age, minimum numbers for capacity and can provide an insurance certificate.

 How much does an overnight cost and what does it include?